-Learning how to cook beets in the oven is easy, and it will come in quite handy if you love the superior flavor of a fresh, whole beets.
+Learning how to cook beets in the oven is easy, and it will come in quite handy if you love the superior flavor of fresh, whole beets.
 With their deep, dark red color and vibrant red streaked green leaves, there’s just no denying the beauty of a beet.

 Chock full of nutrients, beets are sweet and delicious — and when cooked properly, a beet will have a velvety, succulent texture that will melt in your mouth.